Silverton School reached its 10th anniversary as an Educational Museum in 2019.

 But its delightful history as a school began in 1884, when it was first opened as a New South Wales Education Department tent!

 The Silverton School Educational Museum offers a really unexpected museum experience in the middle of the Outback.
 If you are someone who remembers writing with pen or ink, or even board and a slate ‘pencil’, a visit may just overwhelm you with memories.
-And if you are younger, take a journey way down into the history of settlement schooling in Australia.
+And if you are younger, take a journey way down into the history of colonial settlement schooling in Australia.

 Where we are